Airalo/airalo-nodejs-sdk/README.md

   ]
 }
 ```
-By default, no limit number of packages will be applied if `$limit` is empty<br>
+By default, no limit number of packages will be applied if `limit` is empty<br>
-By default it will paginate all pages (multiple calls) or if `$page` is provided it will be the starting pagination index.
+By default it will paginate all pages (multiple calls) or if `page` is provided it will be the starting pagination index.

 <h3> Get Local Packages </h3>
 Fetching local Airalo packages.
 By default, the response will be the same as the one from packages REST endpoint (more here: https://partners-doc.airalo.com/#d775be27-4c08-45d1-9faa-8ec2c4f97bf5).
-Passing `$flat` as true will return package objects data in a single data object.<br>
+Passing `flat` as true will return package objects data in a single data object.<br>

 ```javascript
 async function getLocalPackages(flat = false, limit = null, page = null)
 ```
-By default no limit number of packages will be applied if `$limit` is empty<br>
+By default no limit number of packages will be applied if `limit` is empty<br>
-By default it will paginate all pages (multiple calls) or if `$page` is provided it will be the starting pagination index.<br>
+By default it will paginate all pages (multiple calls) or if `page` is provided it will be the starting pagination index.<br>

 <h3> Get Global Packages </h3>
 Fetching global Airalo packages.
 By default, the response will be the same as the one from packages REST endpoint (more here: https://partners-doc.airalo.com/#d775be27-4c08-45d1-9faa-8ec2c4f97bf5).
-Passing `$flat` as true will return package objects data in a single data object.<br>
+Passing `flat` as true will return package objects data in a single data object.<br>

 ```javascript
 async function getGlobalPackages(flat = false, limit = null, page = null)
 ```
-By default, no limit number of packages will be applied if `$limit` is empty<br>
+By default, no limit number of packages will be applied if `limit` is empty<br>
-By default it will paginate all pages (multiple calls) or if `$page` is provided it will be the starting pagination index.<br>
+By default it will paginate all pages (multiple calls) or if `page` is provided it will be the starting pagination index.<br>

 <h3> Get Country Packages </h3>
 Fetching country specific Airalo packages.
 By default, the response will be the same as the one from packages REST endpoint (more here: https://partners-doc.airalo.com/#d775be27-4c08-45d1-9faa-8ec2c4f97bf5).
-Passing `$flat` as true will return package objects data in a single data object.<br>
+Passing `flat` as true will return package objects data in a single data object.<br>

 ```javascript
 async function getCountryPackages(countryCode, flat = false, limit = null)
 ```
-By default, no limit number of packages will be applied if `$limit` is empty<br>
+By default, no limit number of packages will be applied if `limit` is empty<br>
-By default it will paginate all pages (multiple calls) or if `$page` is provided it will be the starting pagination index.<br>
+By default it will paginate all pages (multiple calls) or if `page` is provided it will be the starting pagination index.<br>

 <h3> Get SIM Packages </h3>
 Fetching Sim only Airalo packages without top-ups.
 By default, the response will be the same as the one from packages REST endpoint (more here: https://partners-doc.airalo.com/#d775be27-4c08-45d1-9faa-8ec2c4f97bf5).
-Passing `$flat` as true will return package objects data in a single data object.<br>
+Passing `flat` as true will return package objects data in a single data object.<br>

 ```javascript
 async function getSimPackages(countryCode, flat = false, limit = null)
 ```
-By default, no limit number of packages will be applied if `$limit` is empty<br>
+By default, no limit number of packages will be applied if `limit` is empty<br>
-By default it will paginate all pages (multiple calls) or if `$page` is provided it will be the starting pagination index.<br>
+By default it will paginate all pages (multiple calls) or if `page` is provided it will be the starting pagination index.<br>

 <h2> Orders </h2>
 ...